weichong-ong/E-commerce_Startup_Traffic_Website_Analysis/README.md

 - Identifying opportunities to eliminate wasted spend or scale high-converting traffic

 #### Tasks
-1. Finding top traffic sources with highest volume of sessions
+1. Finding top traffic sources with highest volume of sessions.
-2. Calculate traffic source session-to-order conversion rates for the decision either to dial up or dial down the search bids
+2. Calculate traffic source session-to-order conversion rates for the decision either to dial up or dial down the search bids.
-3. Trend Analysis of the volume of sessions after changing the bids
+3. Trend Analysis of the volume of sessions after changing the bids.

 -> [SQL Queries](Traffic_Source_Analysis.sql)